intelligent-control-lab/ModelVerification.jl/README.md

 ```
 Once the docker image is correctly downloaded or built, run a docker container using
 `docker run --rm --gpus all  -it modelverification-benchmark /bin/bash`.
 Inside the docker,  run
 `julia ModelVerification/vnncomp_scripts/test_ACASXU.jl` to see the result with one instance of `ACASXU_run2a_4_5_batch_2000.nnet` and `prop_10.vnnlib`.
 Note that it's *safe to ignore any CUDA warnings or errors* because the code will run on CPU instead, with no impact on correctness—only performance.
-To run the full instances of ACASXU benchmark and reproduce the results in the paper, just replace the instance in `vnncomp_scripts/test_ACASXU.jl` with the full instances of [VNN-COMP 2023](https://github.com/ChristopherBrix/vnncomp2023_benchmarks/tree/main/benchmarks/acasxu).
+To run the full instances of ACASXU benchmark and reproduce the results in the paper, just replace the instance in `vnncomp_scripts/test_ACASXU.jl` with the full instances of [VNN-COMP 2023](https://github.com/ChristopherBrix/vnncomp2023_benchmarks/tree/main/benchmarks/acasxu) under `prop_1.vnnlib`.

 ## Setup